CyVerse-learning-materials/neon_data_science/step1.rst

 	- re-attach screen: `tmux attach -t <session id #>`

 4. You can launch Jupyter Lab by exiting the notebook and typing `jupyter lab` - but this will allow Lab to only be available on the localhost, with no way to connect from a remote terminal.
-Exit the notebook by pressing `ctrl + c` twice, and then start a `JupyterLab<https://github.com/jupyterlab/jupyterlab>`_.
+Exit the notebook by pressing `ctrl + c` twice, and then start a `Jupyter Lab <https://github.com/jupyterlab/jupyterlab>`_.

 *Establishing a Secure Connection*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~